Tharanitharan30/sonar-rock/README.md

     print('The object is a Mine')
 ```

+Extras
-If you'd like, I can also create a `requirements.txt` or convert the notebook into a standalone script for easier command-line use.
+- If you'd like, I can also create a `requirements.txt` or convert the notebook into a standalone script for easier command-line use.
+Would you like that? ✅